 The Orantes injunction requires that DHS provide the following to Salvadoran detainees:

-- DHS may not coerce or in any other way attempt to persuade or dissuade Salvadoran detainees to accept voluntary departure;
+In addition, DHS may not coerce or in any other way attempt to persuade or dissuade Salvadoran detainees to accept voluntary departure.

-- DHS may not transfer unrepresented Salvadoran detainees out of the district where they were first arrested or apprehended for a period of seven days, so that they may more easily retain attorneys; Salvadoran detainees who obtain counsel must be returned to the district in which venue is set in order to allow the detainee to consult with counsel.
+And, so Salvadoran detainees may more easily retain attorneys, DHS may not transfer unrepresented Salvadoran detainees out of the district where they were first arrested or apprehended for a period of seven days.
+Salvadoran detainees who obtain counsel must be returned to the district in which venue is set in order to allow the detainee to consult with counsel.